-In this example, the tar command copies files to a tape drive with the device name or address of /dev/rmt/1 by using the c option.
+In this example, the tar command copies files to a tape drive with the device name or address of /dev/rmt/1.

 - The f option designates the device name or address of the source drive, which is the tape drive in this example. - The v option displays information about each file it copies. - The b option designates the blocking factor, which in this example is 96.
-This example has been optimized for a 5.0 Gbyte 4mm DDS device.
+This example has been optimized for a 5.0 Gbyte 4mm DDS device. - The c option creates the tarfile.